Alef125/Biology/Semi-Kinetic FBA/README.md

 ## Semi-Kinetic Models

 My on-going project on implementing new variations of the FBA method using kinetic and concentration data.
+kFBA.pdf: my presentation in Sharif Systems Biology Journal Club